 - Fixed or per diem payments for services not accommodating cost borne by the nursing facility adequately – given that there is a degree of cost elasticity in the range of services offered by facilities, which the fixed rates often fail to encompass

-The above two scenarios expose nursing facilities to two kinds of revenue leakage: one is via rejected claims; another is through the underpayment of services.
+The above two scenarios expose nursing facilities to two kinds of revenue leakage: via rejected claims and through the underpayment of services.

-Additionally, it’s often difficult to establish that the patient required the services provided by a nursing facility and excessive time spent on non-medical activities.
+Additionally, it’s often difficult to establish that the patient requires the services provided by a nursing facility and excessive time spent on non-medical activities.

 Outsourcing Skilled Nurse Facility Billing to ebix, Inc

-Our outsourcing model includes the entire range of billing and coding activities starting from identifying insurance eligibility of the patient to submission of claims and post-submission follow-ups.
+Our outsourcing model includes the entire billing and coding activities, from identifying the patient’s insurance eligibility to submission of claims and post-submission follow-ups.

-Our Revenue Cycle Management model involves a thorough study of your revenue management cycle to spot areas of revenue leakage and plug them by helping reduce outdated or cumbersome processes, and assist in replacing inept software applications with new ones customized to your need and environment along with help in training people where required.
+Our Revenue Cycle Management model involves a thorough study of your revenue management cycle to spot areas of revenue leakage and plugs them by helping reduce outdated or cumbersome processes and assist in replacing inept software applications with new ones customized to your need and environment along with help in training people where required.

 Skilling Nursing Facility Billing Services for Your Practice